reachweb/livewirefilters-docs/usage/range-filter.md

 ---
-title: RangeFilter
+title: Range Filter
-description: How to use the RangeFilter in Statamic Livewire Filters.
+description: How to use the Range Filter in Statamic Livewire Filters.
 ---

-# RangeFilter
+# Range Filter

 ## Overview

-The **RangeFilter** allows you to filter the collection by using an HTML range field.
+The **Range Filter** allows you to filter the collection by using an HTML range field.

 ::: info Ideal for
 This filter is especially useful for entries that contain numeric values, such as those in an `integer` field.